Printakhil/Car-Analysis-Project/README.md

 Key Features : -

-In this project basicallly we can try to find out the following queries using mysql and our self analystic approache .
+In this project basicallly we can try to find out the following queries using mysql and our self analystic approach .

 Read the car data
 Total cars - To get the count of total records